 - In a large saucepan, fry onion and garlic on medium, until onion is soft.
 About 7 minutes.

-- Add in turkey, bell pepper, canned tomatoes and chicken broth.
-Give it a boil, then reduce to simmer for 20 minutes or until it has thickened.
+- Add in turkey, bell pepper, canned tomatoes, and chicken broth.
+Give it a boil, then reduce it to simmer for 20 minutes or until it has thickened.

-- Add in sultanas (if using), dates, lemon juice, drained lentils and fresh spinach.
+- Add in sultanas (if using), dates, coconut milk, drained lentils, lemon juice, and fresh spinach.
 Simmer for 2 minutes or until the spinach has wilted.

-- Drizzle with pomegranate arils and serve with coconut milk and naan, if desired.
+- Drizzle with pomegranate arils and serve with coconut milk, steamed rice, and naan, if desired.